 About 90% of graduates of Cluster 2 go on to graduate school (master’s degree course).
 Our graduates work in a wide variety of industries, including electrical, electronic, and semiconductor-related, mechanical, and information-related industries.
-There are more than 450 job offers for about 100 students who wish to be employed.
-This means that each student receives more than four job offers, and the employment rate for students who wish to work is almost 100%.
+There are more than 500 job offers for about 100 students who wish to be employed.
+This means that each student receives more than five job offers, and the employment rate for students who wish to work is almost 100%.

 Many students who graduate from the second class go on to the Graduate School of Advanced Science and Engineering, Quantum Matter Program, Electrical, Systems, and Control Engineering Program, or Smart Innovation Program to further enhance their creativity and problem-solving skills through advanced and interdisciplinary research.
 Each program has the following goals in terms of education.

 Electrical, Systems, and Control Engineering Program, Smart Innovation Program

 These programs conduct education and research to solve increasingly complex system problems and provide education to develop human resources with the skills to analyze, design, control, and operate real systems.